In an earlier post, I wrote about How to Stick to Your Plan.

 There may be a long gap between these two dates depending on your company and industry, so make sure you are prepared.
 Make sure you give your company and yourself, the appropriate amount of time required when you resign.

-Too many people have a maybe date floating around in their head.
+Too many people have a maybe date floating around in their heads.
 I might leave after we finish this project, I might leave when I come back from holiday.
 I might think about leaving next year.

 Most of the time, I might, translates to it will never happen.